 RSockets [RSOCKETS] is an example of RDMA enabled middleware that provides a socket interface as the upper edge interface and utilizes RDMA to provide more efficient networking for sockets based applications.
-RSockets [RSOCKETS] is aware of Immediate Data support in [IB].
-[RSOCKETS] cannot utilize the RDMA Write with Immediate Data operation from [IB] on iWARP.
-The addition of the Immediate Data operation specified in this draft will alleviate this difference in [RSOCKETS] when running on [IB] and iWARP.
+RSockets is aware of Immediate Data support in InfiniBand [IB].
+RSockets cannot utilize the RDMA Write with

+Immediate Data operation from InfiniBand .
+The addition of the Immediate Data operation specified in this draft will alleviate this difference in RSockets when running on InfiniBand and iWARP.